G4B3R-mini/Block/README.md

 - [x] OnQuit (Working)
     - [ ] side note: not reflected when quit, need to add to callback when app closed
 - [ ] Passwords (Buggy)
-    - [ ] side note: ui good, passwords not saving when added though
     - [ ] side note: exceptions not tested
     - [ ] side note: getting this error message: